 Knee replacement surgery, whether it is total or partial, allows patients to again perform routine activities, such as walking, getting up from a chair, or gardening without pain.
 While patients face a period of post-operative recovery to fully rehabilitate the newly operated knee, the general result is a new knee that works and moves like a natural knee, giving patients the freedom to return to their previous activities with significantly less pain.

 Dr. Jeffrey Lyman is a world-class knee surgeon, Fellowship-trained at the North Sydney Orthopedic and Sports Medicine Institute in Australia.
 Dr. Lyman has produced a number of peer-reviewed research publications, asserting himself as a thought leader in the field of joint replacement surgery and general orthopedics.
-With a particular interest in sports medicine, knee arthroscopy and minimally invasive surgery, Dr. Lyman is one of the most trusted choices in orthopedic care in the Spokane, WA area, making him an ideal choice for partial knee replacement surgery.
+With a particular interest in sports medicine, knee arthroscopy and minimally invasive surgery, Dr. Lyman is one of the most trusted choices in orthopedic care in the Coeur d'Alene, WA area, making him an ideal choice for partial knee replacement surgery.